gvwilson/sdxjs/virtual-machine/x-string-ops/problem.md

-2. Write a program that starts with the base address of a string in R1 and the base address of some other block of memory in R2 and copies the string to that new location (inclding the terminator).
+2. Write a program that starts with the base address of a string in R1 and the base address of some other block of memory in R2 and copies the string to that new location (including the terminator).

 3. What happens in each case if the terminator is missing?